ShizukaDonaghue/atomic-quiz/README.md

 There are 4 possible answers for each question and once the user selects an answer, the correct answer turns green and if the user's answer is incorrect, the selected answer turns red to provide visual feedback to the user as they play the game.
 Once an answer is selected, answer buttons are disabled, so only the first answer is considered for each question.

-When the answer is revealed, the answer is also explained below the answer buttons, so that the user can learn more about atoms to improve their knowledge.
+When the answer is revealed, the explanation for the answer is displayed below the answer buttons, so that the user can learn more about atoms to improve their knowledge.

 The "Next" button is only displayed once the user selects an answer, so the user must select an answer before they can progress to the next question.